 Blood Dragons do two things very well.
 They hit most enemies on threes or even twos with their enhanced Weapon Skill, and they achieve the much coveted 1+ save on multiple Vampire models across an army.
 Blood Dragon Lords and Counts can get there with a barded Nightmare and a shield; Thralls can pick up the Enchanted Shield if they’re similarly mounted, or the Flayed Hauberk if they’re on foot.
 Sadly, Blood Dragons are honour bound to challenge whatever can-opening enemy characters are around and often end up fighting things that don’t care how much armour they have, but a 1+ save is a 1+ save and still not to be sneezed at.

-My absolute favourite, though, is Blade Master.
-Take this and the Cursed Shield of Mousillon and you have a defensive kit for the inevitable challenges that ensue whenever a Blood Dragon takes the field.
+I really like Blade Master, but only in combination with the Cursed Shield of Mousillon.
+Together these give you solid defensive kit for the inevitable challenges that ensue whenever a Blood Dragon takes the field.
 I’ve had a Blood Dragon Count hold a Khornate Daemon Prince to a standstill over four rounds just by taking away two attacks and tanking the rest: the Count couldn’t kill the Prince but the Prince wasn’t mowing through my Skeletons either and eventually vanished when it flubbed an Instability test induced by the Skeletons’ ranks and banner.

 Honour or Death is the get-out clause for challenges.
 It’s cheap enough that you might have spare points to take it, but it’s not something I’d go out of my way to pick up.
 The challenge is part of a Blood Dragon’s appeal, even to a coward like me.
 Besides, the enemy has to fail a Leadership test for it to do anything.

 Don’t worry about the Weapon Skill penalty.
-It does mean that your Vampires will generally be hitting on fours rather than threes in combat, but for your General there’s always the Sword of Striking and for everyone else there’s the knowledge that they still have more Attacks and better Strength and Toughness than a Necromancer, and that’s why you take them.
+It does mean that your Vampires will sometimes hit on fours rather than threes in combat, but for your General there’s always the Sword of Striking and for everyone else there’s the knowledge that they still have more Attacks and better Strength and Toughness than a Necromancer.
 Like Lahmians, they suffer from a lack of mundane weapon options; unlike Lahmians they don’t mind too much as they have something seriously good to compensate.
 That +1 to cast is a big damn deal for the Necrarchs, synchronising beautifully with their most expensive and signature Bloodline power all the way down.

 Nehekhara’s Noble Blood.
 For 45 points a Vampire has a magic level over and above their normal allowance and more or less every Vampire in your army should take it.